-ainst the right

-dution to fight peared before of Montrose, unches, leaves ongth.
-Their d gentleman, of Aberdeonwho seemed we sous here, hir duty, can I al army, was. lee shore with ; but that cirved to inspire oung chieftain a the foe with rmy retired to is, each of the leserved none d it necessary f the enemy's warrior and on a victory, t with every s also such as e met, in the Vith his own ns aimed at a amiable man e, and immeesence might to the army. on, where his my centuries own imbeci-In Februfrozen at the without the irecting their ieard that, as nces prompthtning; and cts by which on the ice!" and the body ed the couna glimpse of ie Jacobitism without dishe Lowland gn, suffered returned to was formed ag on board ; and while wo Spanish money, and 7 landed in the island of Lewis.
+In 1719, a plan of invasion and insurrection in favour of the Stewarts was formed by Spain.
+A fleet of ten ships of the line, with several frigates, having on board 6000 troops and 12,000 stand of arms, sailed from Cadiz to England; and while this fleet was preparing, the Earl Marischal left Saint Sebastian with two Spanish frigates, having on board 300 Spanish soldiers, animumition arms, and money, and lande storn High force favon the S consipeopmore Killic were the ca for th passe clans whate Macd of St High simply occupy long whose cated subor acquisthere could kinsu they neight and of from gentl appe selve noble invarinspi of the a pre poste huul clau, W unust sible, ready His ainst the right lution to fight peared before of Montrose, unches, leaves ength.
+Their d gentleman, of Aberdeenwho seemed ve sons here. eir duty, can I his bosom. al army, was. lee shore with ; but that cirved to inspire oung chieftain the foe with my retired to s, each of the leserved none d it necessary I the enemy's warrior and on a victory, t with every s also such as e met, in the Vith his own ns aimed at a amiable man e, and immeesence might to the army. on, where his my centuries own imbeci-In Februfrozen at the without the irecting their reard that, as nces prompthtning; and cts by which on the ice!" and the body ed the couna glimpse of ie Jacobitism without dishe Lowland gn, suffered returned to was formed ng on board ; and while wo Spanish money, and landed in the island of Lewis.
 The Spanish fleet was completely dispersed by a storm off Cape Finisterre; and as every thing remained quiet in England, very few Highlanders rose.
 General Wightman came up with the Spanish and Highland force in Glensheil, a wild vale in the west of Ross-shire.
 The Highlanders, favoured by the ground, withdrew to the hills without having suffered much; and the Spaniards laid down their arms and were made prisoners.

-the Spaniards laid down their arms and were made prisoners.
-During the ensuing twenty years the state of the Highlands was often under the consideration of government, and some steps were taken with a view to render the people less dangerous, but, unfortunately, none with the design of making them more friendly.
-Three forts, one at Inverness, a second, named Fort Augustus, at Killiewhimmen, and a third, manned Fort William, at Inverlochie, in Lochaber, were kept in full garrison, as a means of overawing the disaffected clans.
+During the ensning twenty years the state of the Highlands was often under the consideration of government, and some steps were taken with a view to render the people less dangerous, but, unfortunately, none with the design of making them more friendly.
+Three forts, one at Inverness, a second, named Fort Angustus, at Killiewhimmen, and a third, named Fort William, at Inverlochie, in Lochaber, were kept in full garrison, as a means of overawing the disaffected claus.
 Under the care of General Wade, the soldiers were employed in forming lines of road, for the purpose of connecting these forts with the low country.
-An act was also passed to deprive the people of their arms : it was obeyed to some extent by such clans as the Campbells, Sutherlands, and Mackays, whose superiors were, from whatever cause, well affected to the government, but was generally evaded by the Macdonalds, Stuarts, Camerons, and others, who maintained their zeal for the house of Stuart.
+An act was also passed to deprive the people of their arms: it was obeyed to some extent by such clans as the Campbells, Sutherlands, and Mackays, whose superiors were, from whatever cause, well affected to the government, but was generally evaded by the Macdonalds, Stuarts, Camerons, and others, who maintained their zeal for the house of Stuart.
 Thus the measure was rather favourable to the Jacobite cause in the Highlands than otherwise.